 When given the choice between extreme cold and extreme heat, many of us would be inclined to select the latter.
 This is particularly true for people who come from areas known for relentlessly snowy, bitterly cold winters.
-As such, when presented with an opportunity to relocate to a part of the country with more agreeable weather, many people from up north would happily accept.
+As such, when presented with an opportunity to relocate to a part of the country with more agreeable weather and beach front homes, many people from up north would happily accept.
 However, living in an area that receives summer-like weather year-round comes with its own set of challenges that transplants are unlikely to fully appreciate right away.
 So, if you’ll soon be relocating to a perpetually warm area, take care to heed the following pointers from a friend of ours who’s been there and done that!

 Tips for Relocating to an Area That’s Warm Year-Round

 Make Sure Your New Home is Well-Defended Against the Heat

 Depending on how warm an area you’ll be moving to, home cooling measuresf may need to be a priority all year long.
 As such, if your new locale’s climate can best be described as “endless summer,” you’ll need to make sure that your home is well-defended against the heat.
 For starters, this means investing in a dependable air conditioning system.
 The right A/C system will be able to cool your entire residence effectively and efficiently and get you through periods of extreme heat in maximum comfort.

 You’ll also need to install high-quality ceiling fans in every area of your home.
 Good fans will help circulate the cool air produced by your air conditioning, thus taking some of the pressure off the A/C. Additionally, by adjusting their blades to turn counterclockwise, you can imbue your fans with the ability to create cooling breezes that flow directly downward.
 If you spend a fair amount of time on your porch or patio, you may also want to consider searching for outdoor ceiling fans.